-People want to start a business and try hard for it, but can’t seem to get it off the ground.
+People want to start a business with little or zero capital and try hard for it but can’t seem to get it off the ground.
 Does this situation seem familiar?
 The startup scene is full of stories like this.
 What is the reason behind this?

 A large part of the problem is that many entrepreneurs have no idea how to get their company from point A to point B. The entrepreneur’s initial concept is referred to as point A. Point B is the hoped-for condition in which the firm is stable, established, and profitable.
 Many young entrepreneurs come up with brilliant business ideas that die before blooming because of a few crucial mistakes.

 We see that people often spend too many resources on the wrong things or too little on the important ones.
 In a way, it’s just like overwatering or underwatering your flower.

 Read on to find out 7 tips that will help you successfully launch and grow your startup.

 1. Planning ahead for the launch

 The first step to launching and growing your startup is to plan ahead.

 A common blunder entrepreneurs make is to regard their new launch as just another product in the market.
 On launch day, there’s a lot more than that.
 Your product launch, like the rest of your business, needs meticulous planning.